Our Safer Renting programme protects tenants who are victimised by criminal landlords by providing specialist advice, advocacy and support.

-- Enabling private renters to leave a criminal landlord on their own terms, wherever possible with compensation from the landlord
+- Enabling private renters to leave a criminal landlord on their own terms, with compensation whenever possible.

-- To inform government policy and best practice by analysing and communicating how criminal landlords are exploiting the London housing crisis at the expense of tenants
+- To inform government policy and best practice by analysing and communicating how criminal landlords are exploiting the London housing crisis at the expense of tenants.

-Safer Renting is the only service of its kind, and our 2016 pilot showed us just how great the need for support for private tenants is.
-The service fills a critical gap in support that has emerged in London thanks to the housing crisis and cuts to welfare and services.
+Safer Renting is the only service of its kind, and our 2016 pilot showed us just how great the need is for private tenant support services.

-The project is currently working in four Boroughs (Croydon, Enfield, Hounslow, and Waltham Forest, however, we are expanding into new partner boroughs and communities.
+The project is currently working in Croydon, Enfield, Hounslow, Lewisham, Westminster and Waltham Forest, however, we are expanding into new partner boroughs and communities.